 The Civic Engagement Research Fellowship Program provides three fellowship opportunities for UB faculty members to advance their community-based research and engaged scholarship that address social and policy challenges.
 The research requires collaboration with an external partner, and will confront issues whose scope ranges from the local to the global.

 Proposals are invited from UB full-time faculty members in the spring semester for a fellowship for the following academic year (July – June).
-Fellows will receive a maximum of $3,500 for direct grant support for a specific research project and/or external grant development and submission.
+Fellows will receive a maximum of $5,000 for direct grant support for a specific research project and/or external grant development and submission.
 Such grants are provided to help defray direct costs only and support is limited to research-related activities.

-No more than one research fellowship will be awarded to any department.
 To be considered, applications must be complete and endorsed by the relevant department chair and dean.

-Support of up to $3,500 helps defray direct costs only and is limited to activities related to the development of external grants including grant writing, hiring grant consultants, statistical or other technical assistance necessary for a competitive proposal, travel to visit potential funders (foundations, agencies), and workshops or other activities to further the submission of sponsored research proposals.
+Support of up to $5,000 helps defray direct costs only and is limited to activities related to the development of external grants including grant writing, hiring grant consultants, statistical or other technical assistance necessary for a competitive proposal, travel to visit potential funders (foundations, agencies), and workshops or other activities to further the submission of sponsored research proposals.

-A Civic Engagement Research Dissemination Fellowship of up to $3,500 for direct costs supports efforts to disseminate the results of community-based research in anticipation of not only advancing knowledge but also contributing to making a difference in the lives of external constituencies and potentially affecting policy and practice.
+A Civic Engagement Research Dissemination Fellowship of up to $5,000 for direct costs supports efforts to disseminate the results of community-based research in anticipation of not only advancing knowledge but also contributing to making a difference in the lives of external constituencies and potentially affecting policy and practice.
 For example, this fellowship may be used to craft a dissemination plan to be included in an external grant proposal; to rework a report or practice recommendation into a scholarly publication; to prepare the research results for use in non-academic publishing outlets, such as policy reports; to present research findings to legislative bodies and other policymaking groups; or to assist in developing a plan with the community research partner to change current practice.

-Questions and applications should be forwarded to: Laura Mangan, Coordinator, Civic Engagement and Public Policy, at email@example.com.
+All fellowship questions and applications should be forwarded to: Laura Mangan, Coordinator, Civic Engagement and Public Policy, at email@example.com.